OpenAnswers/top4j/docs/JMX_INTERFACE.md

 **GCStats** [io.top4j:type=JVM,statsType=GCStats]
 -------------------------------------------------
-**Description:** Used to persist and expose stats relating to the performance of the JVM Garbage Collector.
+**Description:** Used to store and expose stats relating to the performance of the JVM Garbage Collector.
 ### Attributes

 **GcOverhead:** The GC overhead is calculated as the percentage of real time (wall clock time) the JVM spends in garbage collection.
 Only stop-the-world garbage collection pauses contribute to the GC overhead.
 This, therefore, equates to the percentage of real time that the application is stopped whilst garbage collection takes place.
 This is a key performance indicator of the impact of garbage collection on a running Java application.
 A high GC overhead overhead can lead to poor application performance as there is less time available to process application tasks and application threads can be blocked waiting to allocate memory (i.e. create objects).